windstormer/Cfd-CAM/README.md

 ## Dataset
-[RSNA-ASNR-MICCAI Brain Tumor Segmentation (BraTS) Challenge 2021](http://braintumorsegmentation.org/) Download the official BraTS 2021 Dataset Task 1
+[RSNA-ASNR-MICCAI Brain Tumor Segmentation (BraTS) Challenge 2021](http://braintumorsegmentation.org/)

+Download the official BraTS 2021 Dataset Task 1.

 Split the official training set into training and validation with the ratio 9:1.
-The case id for training and validation set are shown in dataset.txt.
+(The case id for training and validation set are shown in dataset.txt.)

 Preprocess the dataset from 3D volume data into 2D slide with the following script.
 ```
 cd ./src/